stephenberry/glaze/docs/options.md

    bool new_lines_in_arrays = true;
    // Whether prettified arrays should have new lines for each element

-   bool append_arrays = false;
-   // When reading into an array the data will be appended if the type supports it

    bool error_on_missing_keys = false;
    // Require all non nullable keys to be present in the object.
    // Use skip_null_members = false to require nullable members
    // Can be customized per-type using meta<T>::requires_key(key, is_nullable) function

-   bool error_on_const_read = false;
-   // Error if attempt is made to read into a const value, by default the value is skipped without error

    bool quoted_num = false;
    // Treat numbers as quoted or array-like types as having quoted numbers